Acceptance of evolution by religious groups: Islam

-Some predated Muslims reject origin of species from a common ancestor by evolution as incompatible with the Qur'an.
-Famous scholar of Indian subcontinent Dr. Israr Ahmed and most of his followers accept the theory of evolution because according to them, Quran itself has references of Primordial soup spanning in various chapters and the event of prostration to Adam does not nullify evolution rather it reinforces it.
-Amongst Muslims who accept evolution, many believe that humanity was a special creation by God.
-For example, Shaikh Nuh Ha Mim Keller, an American Muslim and specialist in Islamic law has argued in Islam and Evolution that a belief in macroevolution is not incompatible with Islam, as long as it is accepted that "Allah is the Creator of everything" (Qur'an 13:16) and that Allah specifically created humanity (in the person of Adam; Qur'an 38:71-76).
+Although non-human evolution is not so controversial and a great amount of Muslims accept it, still a notable portion of Muslims disbelieve in origin of species from a common ancestor by evolution.
+Human evolution still stays quite controversial due to linking of modern humans with other non-human life forms which a lot of people argue that it goes against the special creation account of Adam and Eve as stated in the Qur'an.
+A scholar of Indian subcontinent Dr. Israr Ahmed and most of his followers accept the theory of evolution because according to them, Quran itself has references of Primordial soup spanning in various chapters and the event of prostration to Adam does not nullify evolution rather it reinforces it.
+Amongst who accept evolution, many believe that humanity was a special creation by God.
+For example, Sheikh Nuh Ha Mim Keller, an American Muslim and specialist in Islamic law has argued in Islam and Evolution that a belief in macroevolution is not incompatible with Islam, as long as it is accepted that "God is the Creator of everything" (Qur'an 13:16) and that God specifically created humanity (in the person of Adam; Qur'an 38:71-76).
 Shaikh Keller states in his conclusion however: